dam90/astrometry/README.md

 * Has astrometry.net compiled and ready for use at the command line
 * Has astrometry.net python libraries compiled added to the Python path
-* Has a preconfigured NOVA server (basic settings) that launches witha single command
+* Has a preconfigured NOVA server (basic settings) that launches with a single command

 ## Quick and Dirty